RCAF Station Estevan

 RCAF Station Estevan was a World War II, British Commonwealth Air Training Plan (BCATP) base operated by the Royal Canadian Air Force (RCAF).
 It was located South of the City of Estevan, Saskatchewan, Canada.

 World War II (1942-4)

 On 27 April 1942, the airfield became home to the Royal Air Force's, No. 38 Service Flying Training School(SFTS).
 Although the school was run by the Royal Air Force it and others were considered extensions of the British Commonwealth Training Plan until they were officially incorporated into the BCATP in 1942.
-38 SFTS flew Avro Anson twin-engine trainers until 11 Feb 1944, when 38 SFTS was disbanded.
+The 38 SFTS flew Avro Anson twin-engine trainers until 11 Feb 1944, when 38 SFTS was disbanded.

-Aerodrome Information
+Aerodrome information

 In approximately 1942 the aerodrome was listed as RCAF Aerodrome - Estevan, Saskatchewan at with a variation of 16 degrees east and elevation of 1875 ft.
 Five runways were listed as follows: